MyCryptoHQ/support.mycrypto.com/src/content/migration/importing-v2-json-wallet-file-mycrypto.md

 **`geth account import nameofyourwalletfile`**

-This will import your file into Geth and convert it to the latest (V3) keystore file.
+This will import your file into Geth and convert it to the latest (V3) Keystore file.
 Now you need to go find it in one of the following locations:

 *   Mac: `~/Library/Ethereum`
 *   Linux: `~/.ethereum`
 *   Windows: `%APPDATA%\Ethereum`

-Copy that file, and select it on [MyCrypto](https://mycrypto.com) and you are good to go!
+Copy that file, select it on [MyCrypto](https://mycrypto.com), and you are good to go!

 Moving foward, use this file.
-Keep a backup of it, and the old file just in case.
+Keep a backup of it and the old file just in case.